-ULPs remain mysterious, with some studies favouring isolated neutron stars and others favouring WDMDs \cite[see, e.g.,][]{rea22,cz24}.
-We have argued here that \emph{if} ULPs are WDMDs, at least a handful of them should be visible to LISA and its sister spacecraft (Tab.~\ref{tab:snrdata}).
+LPTs {are} mysterious, with some studies favoring isolated neutron stars and others favoring WDMDs or compact binaries \cite[see, e.g.,][]{rea22,cz24}.
+We have argued here that \emph{if} the pulsation period in LPTs matches, {or is close to, the orbital period, then} at least a few should be visible to LISA and its sister spacecraft (Tab.~\ref{tab:S/Ndata}).
 If electromagnetic data remain inconclusive, GW observations could help unveil their nature.
-Importantly, among the known ULPs, those brightest in the LISA band correspond to objects with uncertain classification (Fig.~\ref{fig:LISAulps}).
-It is worth commenting that neutron-star-M-dwarf binaries are not observationally excluded \citep{hw24} and could also represent (a subclass of) ULPs.
-For primaries with $M_{\star} \approx 1.4 M_{\odot}$, $\mathcal{M}$ would be larger by $\approx 50\%$ compared to white dwarfs, boosting SNRs by a factor $\sim 2$.
+Importantly, among the known LPTs, those that may be brightest in the LISA band correspond to objects with uncertain classification (Fig.~\ref{fig:LISALPTs}).